omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 - **status**
 - **Edit protection** (admin only, open to all)

-You can sort the table by last synced, last edited, last completed and last approved, either ascending or descending, using the dropdowns in the upper right of the tab.
+You can sort the table by last synced, last edited, last completed and last approved, either ascending or descending, using the drop-downs in the upper right of the tab.

 You can also filter which media are displayed using the dropdown to show only: